-Thor VM1 Recovery DVD
+Thor VM2 Recovery DVD

-A recovery DVD is available to restore the operating system on your Thor VM1 to the same state it had when it was shipped from the factory.
+A recovery DVD is available to restore the operating system on your Thor VM2 to the same state it had when it was shipped from the factory.
 The recovery DVD may not reload all factory installed software.
-Recovery DVDs are available for English, Traditional Chinese, Simplified Chinese, Japanese, Korean, French, Spanish, Germain and Thai languages.
+Depending on the operating system, a separate recovery DVD may be provided for English, Traditional Chinese, Simplified Chinese, Japanese, Korean, French, Spanish, Germain and Thai languages or some or all of these languages may be distributed on one DVD.

-Contact Technical Assistance (page 9-1) for information on the recovery DVD and for assistance installing other factory loaded software..
+Contact Technical Assistance (page 9-1) for information on the recovery DVD and for assistance installing other factory loaded software.